MartinPerry/cyclone-detector/README.md

 - **file**
 	- default: ""
-	- Name of input file with raw pressure data (single byte)
+	- Name of input file with the raw pressure data (single byte)
 - **vebrose**
 	- default: false
 	- verbose mode
 - **cont_step**
 	- default: 10
-	- Contour step **C** (in units based on the input file) *Note: The contour step is the greyscale value step.
-The greyscale values can be converted to Pa / hPa based on interval mappings*
+	- Contour step **C** (in units based on the input file) *Note: The contour step is the grayscale value step for single-channel grayscale image.
+The grayscale values can be converted to Pa / hPa based on interval mappings*
 - **small_area_threshold**
 	- default: 10000
 	- Small area threshold **T**.
 Extrema must occupy at least area of this size in km^2.